 8) Trump Had The Most Name Recognition

-It certainly helps being a billionaire and in the media spotlight long before running for president.
+It certainly helps to be a billionaire and in the media spotlight long before running for president.
 Trump never had to spend any resources and time to grow his name recognition because he simply had it already.
-Having the most twitter followers among all the candidates as well certainly helped spread his message in an age that relies heavily on social media and grassroots efforts.
+Having the most Twitter followers among all the candidates as well certainly helped spread his message in an age that relies heavily on social media and grassroots efforts.

-7) Trump’s Presidential kick off Speech Struck A Cord
+7) Trump’s Presidential kick off Speech Struck A Chord

 Trump’s opening speech definitely caught the attention of many, unlike many of the other candidates.
 He listed many talking points that, whether you hate Trump or not, was a breath of fresh air to his supporters.
 Because many politicians try not to go too far off the deep end, it was unique for Trump to not be politically correct at all in his speech, which is what many voters were satisfied with.